 So in The During phase, your goal is relationship-building and establishing trust.

 Here’s another example.
 You hosted a webinar on content planning, in which 30 high-quality leads attended.
 You held a Q&A and many thoughtful questions were raised.
-So you take this knowledge and write blog articles that directly deal with the problems your leads are grappling with.
+So you take this knowledge and write successful blog articles that directly deal with the problems your leads are grappling with.

 You have their email addresses, so you regularly share these tips and tricks.
 Finally, you offer five lucky subscribers a free content audit and a two-week trial at a massively discounted rate.
 They see value in this and decide to purchase your services.